 All the frames will be rendered, either as a picture sequence or as a video.
 If you want the animation to be saved automatically after rendering, enter a save path on the Save page.

 Only the preview range (the area in the Timeline between the green markers) will be rendered.
 The frames are rendered either as a picture sequence or as a movie.
 If you want the animation to be saved automatically after rendering, enter a save path on the Save page.

 If you set this option to Custom you can manually enter the frame range that should be rendered.

 Use this setting to define if every animation frame should be output or every second, third, fourth, etc. frame should be output.
 Let’s say you have an animation consisting of 1500 frames and want to make a test render.
-If Frame Setup is set to 10 for the test render, only every tenth frame will be rendered, offering a rough impression of what the final animation will look like.
+If Frame Step is set to 10 for the test render, only every tenth frame will be rendered, offering a rough impression of what the final animation will look like.